szagoruyko/wide-residual-networks/README.md

 luarocks install iterm
 ```

 We recommend installing CUDNN v5 for speed.
-Alternatively you can run on CPU or on GPU with OpenCL.
+Alternatively you can run on CPU or on GPU with OpenCL (coming).

 For visualizing training curves we used ipython notebook with pandas and bokeh and suggest using anaconda.